US579/COMP9337-19T1/README.md

 EVIL TWIN ATTACK

-the detial information is indisde of `project1` file
+the details information is indisde of `project1` file

 MARK : 100 /